 How the Test is Performed

-Blood is collected by a St. Michael’s Emergency Room technician via a vein into an airtight vial or tube attached to the needle.
+Blood is collected by a St. Michael’s Elite Hospital technician via a vein into an airtight vial or tube attached to the needle.
 Once the blood has been collected, the needle is removed, and the puncture site is covered to stop any bleeding.
 In infants or young children, a sharp tool called a lancet may be used to puncture the skin and make it bleed.

 The test may be done while the patient is fasting or at random.
 If the patient is having a fasting glucose blood test, he or she should NOT eat or drink for 6 hours before the test.

 A random glucose test can be done at any time of the day, but results depend on what the patient drinks or eats before the test, as well as the patient’s activity level.

 Why the Test is Performed

 The carbohydrates eaten throughout the day eventually end up as glucose in the blood.
 Glucose is a major source of energy for most cells of the body, including those in the brain.
 A blood glucose test will help determine how much glucose remains in the blood.